sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-diagcpl.md

 The Microsoft-Windows-DiagCpl module manages settings for the **Online Support** icon in the **Additional Information** page located in the **Troubleshooting** Control Panel.

-When users experience problems with their computers, Windows® offers a path to resolve the issues through the **Troubleshooting** Control Panel.
+When users experience problems with their computers, Windows offers a path to resolve the issues through the **Troubleshooting** Control Panel.
 If the **Troubleshooting** Control Panel does not offer a satisfactory solution, users can choose **Explore additional options**.
 This opens the **Additional Information** page of **Troubleshooting** Control Panel.
 This page offers a number of options.
 One of these is **Online Support**.
 By default, this link opens the **Escalation** page in Help and Support.

 ## In This Section